srimanh/Ecommerce-Follow-Along/README.md

 ## 🌟 Milestone 24:
 In this milestone ,  we will make our create an order conformation page in frontend where will display products ordering and address selected and total price details.

+## 🌟 Milestone 25:
+In this milestone , we will create an backend endpoint for place order.

+## 🌟 Milestone 26:
+In this milestone , we will create an backend endpoint for place order.